manelbktb/projet_court_M_Benkortebi/README.md

 conda install biopython
 ```
 ### pandas
 Used for data manipulation and analysis.
-You can install it in the Conda environment using the command:

 ```bash
 conda install pandas
 ```

 ### numpy
 Used for efficient numerical calculations.
-You can install it in the Conda environment using the command:

 ```bash
 conda install numpy
 ```

 ### matplotlib
 Used for generating graphs, including the bar chart for comparing values.
-You can install it in the Conda environment using the command:
 ```bash
 conda install matplotlib
 ```